ham-radio-software/lzhuf/README.md

 Scripts are provided for building Debian packages in a chroot.
 Generally linux packages should always be built in a chroot.

+There are various quirks for building debian packages for all of these distributions and versions what will not show up until you actually test them.

+In the debian/control file, while the current debhelper-compat is (= 13), we need (= 12) for building Ubuntu 20.04 and earlier and (= 10) is needed
+for building debian buster.
+Also while the current Standards-version is 4.5.1, the older 4.5.0 is needed for the same reasons.

+Future distribution and version support may require either dropping older versions from being pre-built, or may require having the build procedure patch the debian/control file.

 A Docker container is also used to allow building packages for multiple Debian distributions and versions on any compatible docker host.